Multilevel randomized quasi-Monte Carlo estimator for nested integration: Introduction

 Ryan~\cite{Rya03} introduced the double-loop MC (DLMC) estimator for the expected information gain (EIG) of an experiment, which is a comprehensive tool to evaluate the quality of an experimental setup, or design \cite{Cha95, Lin56}.
 Estimating the EIG efficiently and accurately enables design optimization in a Bayesian setting, and hence efficient data collection in real-world applications.
 We consider integrands whose approximate evaluation requires a numerical solution to a partial differential equation (PDE), for instance, via the finite element method (FEM).
 The DLMC estimator was further developed in~\cite{Bec18} with regard to additional bias error stemming from the FEM approximation of the experiment model.
 The computational cost of this estimator to achieve an error tolerance $TOL$ is $\cl{O}(TOL^{-3})$ with no finite element approximation, and is $\cl{O}(TOL^{-3-\gamma/\eta_{\rm{w}}})$ with such an approximation, where the term $\gamma/\eta_{\rm{w}}$ relates to computational work and accuracy of the FEM and will be specified later.

 A multilevel MC (MLMC) estimator for the EIG, based on the error analysis by Giles \cite{Gil08}, was introduced in \cite{Bec20}.
 This estimator addressed the inner sampling and FEM discretization error.
 An MLMC estimator combined with antithetic sampling for EIG estimation was also proposed in~\cite{God20}, where the inexact evaluation of the inner integrand was not considered.
 Attempts to combine multilevel estimators with rQMC were made in \cite{Kuo15} where dimension truncation via the Karhunen--Lo\'{e}ve expansion was also considered; however, there was no nested integration structure.
 The works \cite{God18} and \cite{Xu20} introduced estimators for nested integrals based on the MLMC method, where the number of samples in the inner QMC estimator defines the levels.
 On the other hand, \cite{Fan22} proposed a multilevel rQMC estimator where the levels are defined by the number of samples in an inner MC estimator.
 Neither of these studies addressed FEM discretizations.
+Estimators for nested integrals with more than one nesting were analyzed in \cite{Rai18} and \cite{Sye23} for general applications.
+The latter of these studies developed a randomized (i.e., unbiased) MLMC method, achieving a complexity independent of the number of nestings.
+Randomized MLMC estimators for financial applications were proposed in \cite{Spe23, Gil24} and for Bayesian experimental design applications in \cite{God22}.
 The recent work \cite{Du24} proposed a multi-index MC (MIMC) estimator for EIG with discretized inner integrand that can achieve a computational cost of $\cl{O}(TOL^{-2})$.
 MIMC methods are an extension to MLMC methods, where an optimization among multi-indices of accuracies is performed \cite{haji2016multi}.
 This scheme allows for exploitation of anisotropies in the error convergence among different kinds of discretizations present in the integrand.
 The randomized double-loop QMC (rDLQMC) estimator was introduced in \cite{Bar23}, where rQMC methods were applied to estimate both integrals.
-This estimator achieves an optimal computational cost of almost $\cl{O}(TOL^{-1.5-\gamma/\eta_{\rm{w}}})$.
-An importance sampling scheme for the inner integral based on the Laplace approximation to reduce the multiplicative error constant was also proposed in \cite{Bar23}.
+This estimator achieves an optimal computational cost of almost $\cl{O}(TOL^{-10/9})$ for a high-dimensional example where both the inner and outer integrands are polynomials and a computational cost of almost $\cl{O}(TOL^{-4/3-\gamma/\eta_{\rm{w}}})$ for EIG applications.